 The obvious difficulty might be: but surely it's always moral to not use the work and pay nothing, and if the only difference between a moral course of action and the one in question is that someone benefits, how can that be considered theft?
 But here's the insight: if the work isn't worth anything to you, then you wouldn't have been asking this question anyway since the value you're obliged to pay is zero.
 If the work is worth something to you, then by definition the alternative to freeloading would have been paying that amount to use it, not not using it.

 Of course, all that is under the assumption that the criminal and victim will never meet again and so properly resolving the situation is impossible.
-But if we're not to assume that people stop existing when they die, if the criminal and victim were to meet after death in some other world, the debt and/or crime would still be there unless the criminal had been punished or redeemed themself and the victim restituted in the interim.
+If we're not to assume that people stop existing when they die, if the criminal and victim were to meet after death in some other world, the debt and/or crime would still be there unless the criminal had been punished or redeemed themself and the victim restituted in the interim.
 If only one of those is the case, you'd have to balance for example a victim owed restitution from a criminal who does not owe restitution.
 The whole situation is messed up at that point because a third party got involved and now can't be called in for the resolution, but you can try to reach a compromise.
 The only reason I advocate resolving through the above methods is because from what we know a reunion between the criminal and victim in such a way that they'll recognize each other is very unlikely.

-Misunderstandings are unfortunate but they happen.
 For example, if you labor on an object not knowing it's owned, you still own your investment, but the object also still needs to be the original owner's property.
 Time / order of events doesn't actually make a difference if you didn't know about it (I'll explain what does in a minute).
 Since both people have valid ownership claims, assuming it isn't possible to separate the improvements made from the original object, we go to shared property (see above).